elkorn/afronski.github.io/_posts/2015-08-07-sicp-in-clojure-chapter-2.md

 # SICP in Clojure - Chapter 2

 <quote class="disclaimer">In one of the <a href="http://www.afronski.pl/2015/06/01/books-that-changed-my-career-structure-and-interpretation-of-computer-programs.html">previous blog posts</a> I have announced that I would like to start a new series of posts.
 It is a persistent journal of my journey through the aforementioned book.
-I hope that you will enjoy it and find it useful - the main goal is to make this series a place where we can return to in the future, recall ideas and thoughts that accompanied the reading process.</quote>
+I hope that you will enjoy it and find it useful - the main goal is to make this series a place we can return to in the future, recall ideas and thoughts that accompanied the reading process.</quote>

 ### Introduction